gcccheng/oogway/index.md

 Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to a lack of isolation and standardized infrastructure management.
 A container orchestration platform is needed to run, scale, and manage GitHub action workflows.

-Contribution: Build Kubernetes cluster, built GitHub ARC, redesigned and transitioned workflows to containerized environments.
+Contribution: Build high availability Kubernetes cluster and GitHub ARC, redesigned and migrated workflows to containerized environments.

 Value Created: Improve isolation, scalability, and reliability, while reducing manual overhead through automated infrastructure management.